momentohq/public-dev-docs/docs/cache/develop/integrations/aws-secrets-manager.md

 ## Entry in AWS Secrets Manager

-When inserting the Momento auth token into AWS Secrets Manager, it should be as plaintext with no JSON as in this screenshot.
+When inserting the Momento Api key into AWS Secrets Manager, it should be as plaintext with no JSON as in this screenshot.
 (Token blurred for security.)

 ![AWS Secrets Manager](/img/aws-secrets-manager.png)